Visiting Artist | April 2 - 11

 González also shared the work in progress through an open showing in the School of Dance attended by students, faculty and community members, which was followed by discussion.
 After the showing, González met with Assistant Professor of Geography, Dr. Willie Wright, whose research focuses on black geographies of the southern United States.
 Dr. Wright discussed the work with González, posing questions about various choices throughout the piece, such as the use of specific textual references, technical elements of light and sound, and physical level changes.

-The work will premiere at MoMA PS1’s Sunday Sessions on April 19-21 (Lucifer Landing I) and Abrons Arts Center on May 2-4 (Lucifer Landing II).
+The work premiered at MoMA PS1’s Sunday Sessions on April 19-21 (Lucifer Landing I) and Abrons Arts Center on May 2-4 (Lucifer Landing II).